harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 > - Moving car slowing down with a non-constant acceleration
 > - Arrow / ball flying in the air and landing with **air resistance** (complex)

-> [!note] **air resistance** can be included given that it stays consistent over time but that doesn't usually happen as it depends on the current speed of object.
+> [!warning] **air resistance** can be included given that it stays consistent over time but that doesn't usually happen as it depends on the current speed of object.
 Due to this the force changes causing the motion to be non-uniform i.e acceleration is not constant.

 > [!info] What does SUVAT stand for :
 >